 Dr. Oliak has published numerous outcomes-focused research studies, including studies on the learning curve for laparoscopic bariatric surgery, studies on outcomes for higher BMI patients, and studies on outcomes for older patients.
 Dr. Oliak has published his research in numerous scientific journals and has presented his data at national and international surgical meetings.

-Dr. Oliak attended college at prestigious Northwestern University in Chicago, where he obtained his Bachelor of Science degree in chemical engineering.
+Dr. Oliak attended college at Northwestern University in Chicago, where he obtained his Bachelor of Science degree in chemical engineering.

-After residency training Dr. Oliak continued on to a one year laparoscopic surgery fellowship at Hackensack University Medical Center in New Jersey to learn laparoscopic gastric bypass.
+Dr. Oliak wanted to learn laparoscopic gastric bypass, so after residency training he continued on to a one year laparoscopic surgery fellowship at Hackensack University Medical Center in New Jersey.
 This fellowship was one of the first laparoscopic surgery fellowships in the country to focus on laparoscopic weight loss surgery.

 * Patient results vary after weight loss surgery.
 Individual patients can do better or worse than the average.
-To read more about the patient’s role in achieving success, click here.

 ** Leaks can occur after gastric surgery.
 Past performance is no guarantee of future results.
 Orange County bariatric surgeon Dr. Oliak’s 0% leak rate statistic applies to primary (non-revision) sleeve gastrectomy, primary (non-revision) laparoscopic gastric bypass, LAP-BAND® conversion to sleeve gastrectomy, and LAP-BAND® conversion to gastric bypass.